A tour to Lisp

 Dive into julia-parser.scm

-After the aperitif, let’s move to our real target: understand julia-parser.scm
+After the aperitif, let’s move to our real target: understand julia-parser.scm and modify it.

--related function is,
+The do-related function is,

 (define (parse-do s)